frankhale/electron-with-express/README.md

 We'll need a copy of the `Node.exe` and `Node.lib`:

-https://nodejs.org/dist/v6.2.0/win-x64/ (or equivalent version for your system)
+https://nodejs.org/dist/v6.3.1/win-x64/ (or equivalent version for your system)

 After downloading a copy of this repository place them in the root of the code folder.

 When the Electron app starts it will spawn the Express app using an external copy of Node.
 This allows the Express app to run outside the Electron process.

-Additionally you'll need a full install of Node in order to download the Node Modules and start the app.

 ## Additional Information